placrosse/kodo/docs/source/nc_glossary.rst

 Network Coding Glossary
 -----------------------

 Here follows a list of terms that is often used in connection with Network Coding.
-These terms are used in Kodo and it is assumed in both the documentation and the sources that the reader is familiar with these terms.
+These terms are used in Kodo and it is assumed in both the documentation and the source code that the reader is familiar with these.

 Finite Field